-Iona College is committed to maintaining a workplace free from sexual harassment and discrimination.
+Iona University is committed to maintaining a workplace free from sexual harassment and discrimination.
 This Policy is one component of the College’s commitment to a discrimination-free work environment.

 All members of the College community may use this procedure for complaints and investigations related to Harassment and Discrimination.
 For the purpose of this policy, the College community includes, but is not limited to, all faculty, staff (including student workers), students, alumni, interns (paid and unpaid), applicants, volunteers and visitors to the College, vendors and service-providers.

 Student complaints for sexual misconduct and harassment are covered under the Sexual Misconduct Policy (Part I, II, III and IV).
 Employee complaints that meet the definition of “covered sexual harassment” in the Final Rule under Title IX of the Education Amendments of 1972 issued by the US Department of Education dated May 19, 2020, are covered under the Title IX Grievance Procedure – For Employees.